Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for

 That may sound not very clear at first, but it’s actually brilliant.
 It allows you to take just what you need and nothing more.

-The white tablet has Vitamins D3 and B6, biotin, and choline which promotes healthy brain development of your baby.
+The white tablet has postnatal Vitamins D3 and B6, biotin, and choline which promotes healthy brain development of your baby.

 Meanwhile, the purple tablet is a multivitamin with lots of nutrients except those four ingredients.

 Lastly, the softgel has 300 mg of DHA, which according to some studies may promote healthy brain development.

-Here’s another liquid supplement with organic ingredients like fenugreek, anise, moringa, thistle, and goat’s rue.
+Here’s another liquid postnatal vitamins supplement with organic ingredients like fenugreek, anise, moringa, thistle, and goat’s rue.
 All of these are linked to increased breast milk production.

 There are no fillers, alcohol, or sugar.
 Just add 1 dropper-full to a glass of juice or water.
 You can raise the dose up to 5 droppers per day.

 It’s hard to resist chocolate.
-If you don’t have an issue with fenugreek, anise, or thistle, you can enjoy this drink mix.
+If you don’t have an issue with fenugreek, anise, or thistle, you can enjoy this postnatal vitamins drink mix.